Biographies of modern writers

-In 1971 Zoku hyōten (Freezing Point, Part 2) was published.
+Zoku hyōten (Freezing Point, Part 2) was published in 1971.
 In the 1975 novel Hosokawa Garasha fujin (The Wife of Hosokawa Garasha), Miura wrote about Christian women in the Edo period, when Christianity was strictly forbidden.
 In 1977 she published Deiryū chitai (Mud Flow Zone), and in 1981 she published an essay, Nanakamado no machi kara (From the Town of Mountain Ashes), which is often reprinted in Japanese textbooks for junior and senior high school students.

-Miura Ayako Literature Museum: A Japanese-only page that describes the collections on display at the museum and offers a detailed biographical timeline together with a list of posthumous publications.
-Now here: http://www.hyouten.com/
+Miura Ayako Literature Museum: A Japanese-only site that describes the collections on display at the museum and offers a detailed biographical timeline together with a list of posthumous publications.

-The World of Miura Ayako: A blog originally intended to supplement a website dedicated to Miura, currently (March 2013) being offered as a replacement of sorts by Hokkaido resident "dosankodebbie," who plans eventually to revive the site.
+The World of Miura Ayako: A blog originally intended to supplement a former website dedicated to Miura; the most recent entry dates back to 2012.